UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

+Our second unseen image contains some donkeys.

-In this case, the model is much less confident in identifying the animal.
-The model gives the highest probability score that our donkey image, is a llama but only with a value of `0.12`.
+In this case, when we apply our mode to the image, The model predicts that it contains a llama.
+That being said, the probability score here is only 0.123.

 ---